Low libido: When the brain is the issue

 - Medication review.
 If libido dropped after starting an SSRI, blood pressure pill, or chronic pain medication, ask your prescriber whether dose changes or alternatives with fewer sexual side effects are possible.
 For example, switching some men from an SSRI to bupropion, which has more dopaminergic and noradrenergic action, can improve libido, though this must be done under medical supervision.[7]
 Never stop psychiatric or heart medications abruptly on your own.

 - Hormonal and erectile treatments.
-For men with confirmed hypogonadism and bothersome low libido, TRT can improve desire, energy, and erectile function, though it requires careful monitoring of blood counts, prostate, and cardiovascular risk.,[5] If erections are weak, addressing cardiovascular risk factors and using PDE5 inhibitors (drugs like sildenafil that improve penile blood flow) can indirectly support libido by making sex feel more possible and less stressful.[3]
+For men with confirmed testosterone deficiency and bothersome low libido, testosterone therapy can improve desire, energy, and erectile function, though it requires careful monitoring and individualized risk-benefit discussion.[5]
+If erections are weak, addressing cardiovascular risk factors and using PDE5 inhibitors (drugs like sildenafil that improve penile blood flow) can indirectly support libido by making sex feel more possible and less stressful.[3]

 - Step 3: Monitor, adjust, and stay curious

 Libido rarely snaps back overnight, especially if it took months or years to slide.
-Give any set of changes — better sleep, adjusted meds, exercise, therapy, or TRT — at least 8–12 weeks before judging the impact on sex drive, unless side effects demand an earlier change.
+Give any set of changes, such as better sleep, adjusted meds, exercise, therapy, or testosterone therapy when indicated, at least 8–12 weeks before judging the impact on sex drive, unless side effects demand an earlier change.
 During that time, track a few simple numbers each week, such as desire on a 0–10 scale, number of satisfying sexual encounters (solo or partnered), mood, and energy.

-Regular check-ins with your clinician allow fine-tuning: adjusting TRT doses if used, trying a different antidepressant, adding therapy, or tapering unnecessary medications.
+Regular check-ins with your clinician allow fine-tuning: adjusting testosterone dosing if used, trying a different antidepressant, adding therapy, or tapering unnecessary medications.
 Bringing your partner into some of these visits can help align expectations and reduce the silent pressure that often crushes desire.
-Curiosity and experimentation — trying new contexts for intimacy rather than chasing performance — are often the final ingredients in getting a healthier libido to actually show up in bed.
+Curiosity and experimentation, like trying new contexts for intimacy rather than chasing performance, are often the final ingredients in getting a healthier libido to actually show up in bed.

 Myth vs Fact